rsantamaria/papercrop/README.md

 **Chaining processors**

-Maybe you want to chain some custom processors to do amazing effects like crop and then rotate the image.
+Maybe you want to chain some custom processors to do amazing effects like crop+rotate images.
 Papercrop will add its processor in last place unless you declare it in the attachment definition

     has_attached_file :landscape, :styles => {:big => '2000x1500'},
                                   :processors => [:papercrop, :rotator]